-Parallels virtual machines can use either virtual hard disks or Boot Camp partitions as their hard disks.
+Parallels virtual machines can use either virtual hard disks or Boot Camp partitions or physical disks as their hard disks.

 Virtual Hard Disks

 The capacity of a virtual hard disk can be set from 100 MB to 2 TB.

 Virtual hard disks can be of either plain or expanding format.